eddmann/eddmann.github.io/_posts/2021/2021-02-19-advent-of-code-2015-day-24-it-hangs-in-the-balance.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 24 - It Hangs in the Balance'
-meta: 'Solving the Advent of Code 2015 Day 24 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 24 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the twenty fourth day of Advent of Code 2015 we are asked to help Santa balance his sleigh based on all the presents he has to carry.
+On the twenty-fourth day of Advent of Code 2015, we are asked to help Santa balance his sleigh based on all the presents he has to carry.

 <!--more-->

 ## Part 1

 We are told that the presents need to be evenly divided into three groups based on their weight (which is provided as input).
-Along with this, we are required to ensure that the first grouping (which goes in the passenger compartment of the sleigh) needs to include the minimal amount of packages possible.
+Along with this, we are required to ensure that the first grouping (which goes in the passenger compartment of the sleigh) includes the minimal number of packages possible.
-So as to resolve conflict upon multiple package combinations meeting the first groupings critieria, we are to consider the grouping which has the smallest _quantum entanglement_ (aka product of their weights) to be the winner.
+To resolve conflicts when multiple package combinations meet the first grouping's criteria, we consider the grouping with the smallest _quantum entanglement_ (i.e. the product of their weights) to be the winner.
-For part one we are required to determine what the _quantum entanglement_ of the first group will be based on this criteria.
+For part one, we need to determine what the _quantum entanglement_ of the first group will be based on these criteria.

-To begin we will parse the provide package weights into a form we can process hence forth.
+To begin, we will parse the provided package weights into a form we can process henceforth.

 ```typescript
 type Weight = number;